kibagendi20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 - sets the mode of the file hello to this: chmod --reference=olleh hello - sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+X  - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory.
+Regular files should not be changed. mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working director sudo chgrp school hello changes the group owner to school for the file hello